matter-labs/zksync-web-era-docs/docs/dev/tutorials/api3-usd-paymaster-tutorial.md

-# Paymaster Tutorial with API3 dAPIs
+# USDC Paymaster Tutorial with API3 dAPIs

 This tutorial shows you how to build a custom paymaster that allows users to pay fees with a `mockUSDC` ERC20 token.
 You will: